ratwolfzero/hopalong_python/README.md

 ## Requirements

 To run this program, the following Python libraries must be installed:
+(time and recource only if you want to track process time and memory used, if not please also comment out the related code snippets in main() )

 - numpy